-Water Treatment Services is a leading water and environmental engineering specialist offering expert water leak detection and source investigation services to businesses and private individuals throughout the UK and Ireland.
+Water Treatment Services is a leading water and environmental engineering specialist offering non-destructive water leak detection and source investigation services to businesses and private individuals throughout the UK and Ireland.

 Our specialist services are delivered by experienced engineers who combine the latest high performance non-destructive leak detection and investigation techniques.

 Water leak detection and leak source investigations

 Our specialist non-destructive leak and source identification solutions offer several benefits including:

 Full national UK coverage

 With offices in London serving the South and South East England, Manchester (North West), Birmingham (Midlands), Bristol (South East England and Wales), Leeds (North and North East) and Glasgow (Scotland), supported by regional teams of specially trained engineers we can offer professional water leak detection, leak source investigation, in-field water sampling and laboratory analysis services across the UK and Ireland.

 Contact Water Treatment Services today to learn how our leak detection and investigation solutions can help you.
 To speak with one of our experts call us on 0330 223 31 31 or simply use this button.